Transforming Police-Car Swerving for Mitigating Isolated Stop-and-Go Traffic Waves: A Practice-Oriented Jam-Absorption Driving Strategy: Theoretical analysis of the JAD

 and the corresponding ranges are listed in Table~\ref{tab:sensitivity_summary}. \end{itemize}

-Referring to real-world scenarios, such temporal and spatial requirements are within the operational capabilities of JAD vehicles, including police cars that exhibit the observed swerving behavior, implying that the proposed JAD strategy is feasible and implementable under typical traffic conditions.
+Referring to real-world scenarios, such temporal and spatial requirements are within the operational capabilities of JAD vehicles, including police cars exhibiting the observed swerving behavior, implying that the proposed JAD strategy is feasible and implementable under typical traffic conditions.